 After a pre-set period of time, when no connection occurs, the device switches to a slower advertising rate, which allows applications to connect but limits power consumption as the user may need some time to connect.

 The AD channel PDU itself has payloads that depend on the type of AD PDU.
 This payload has a 6-byte AD address with a variable number of AD data structures.

 After taking into account the AD address (which is often referred to as the Bluetooth MAC address, although it can change at will), we are left with the actual AD data structure of 37-6 = 31 bytes.
 This must be consistent with the length, type, and data itself.

-As you can see, BLE contains lots of data,which make it flexible for you to support the different behaviors that is most suitable for your product.
+As you can see, BLE contains lots of data, which makes it flexible for you to support the different behaviors that are most suitable for your product.
 At the lowest level, ads are 31 bytes long and can publish any number of different content.

 BLE advertising package

 The Bluetooth specification set the definition on the top-level packets in Ble with two data units.
 The package itself has several parts, including the lead and access addresses, and the CRC.

 The AD channel packet data unit consists of a 2-byte header and a payload that vary from 6 to 37 bytes.

 As below are several types of PDUs for advertising: